quocnguyenvu/W-Snippets/README.md

-# W Snippets Extension for FrontEnd Developer by ngvuq
+# W Snippets for CSS

 ### Useful HTML and CSS snippets that will help you save a lot of time when coding.